abivia/hydration/README.md

 ---
 ### Property::ignore([$ignore]): self

-`string|null $message` A custom message to be returned as the error.
+`bool $ignore` Ignore state

 Prevent this property from being hydrated.
-Attempts to hydrate this property will generate a `HydrationException`.
-If a message is provided it will be in the exception, otherwise a default message is generated.
-Also see `unblock()`.
+Attempts to hydrate this property will be ignored.

+---
+### Property::require([$required]): self

+`bool $ignore` Require state

+Require this property to be hydrated.
+If data provided to the hydrator does not include this property, a HydrationException will be thrown.

 ---
 ### Property::reflects($reflectProperty): self